Speak with one of our Experts

 How can I access my personal information and contact MyIntegra?

-You can request access to personal information that we hold about you.
+You can request access to personal information that we hold about you by contacting our Privacy Officer (see details below).

 The procedure for requesting and obtaining access is as follows: